 After using his balloon catheter successfully, the next two years for each patient he custom made one-time use balloon catheters on his kitchen table.
 This required obtaining an angiogram (image) of the patient's arteries, calculating the optimal diameter and length of the balloon needed, and building the proper sized balloon.

-Andreas Gruntzig with a catheter in the lab
+Andreas Gruentzig with a catheter in the lab

 Journey into the Heart: A Tale of Pioneering Doctors and Their Race to Transform Cardiovascular Medicine, By David Monagan & David O. Williams

 Links to More About the Scientist & the Science

 Balloon Angioplasty - The Legacy of Andreas Gruentzig, MD (Great article)